-6. OPTIONS CONSIDERED AND REASONS FOR RECOMMENDED OPTIONS
+OPTIONS CONSIDERED AND REASONS FOR RECOMMENDED OPTIONS

-It is proposed that the revised Local Council Tax Support scheme has the following features:-

-- It continues to provide support for pensioners and other changes in line with the requirements of The Council Tax Reduction Schemes (Prescribed Requirements) (England) (Amendment) Regulations 2016. - ii.
+- 18. It is proposed that the revised LCTS scheme has the following features: - i.
+It continues to provide support for pensioners and other changes in line with the requirements of The Council Tax Reduction Schemes (Amendment) (England) Regulations 2017. - ii.
 It continues with a local disregard of various war pensions and war disablement pensions which are only partially disregarded under the national regulations.
-The cost of this to be borne locally for 2017/18 is estimated at £50,000.
-This is in line with the Mayor's priority to be a strong voice for Doncaster's veterans. - iii.
+The cost of this to be borne locally for 2018/19 is estimated at £50,000.

+- iii.
 It continues to provide maximum support to the poorest households defined as those on 'passported' benefits (Income Support, income-based Jobseeker's Allowance or income-related Employment and Support Allowance and for those with income below their needs allowance (applicable amount which is the measurement of need).

-The amounts of the benefit rates will be increased or frozen in line with the increase in rates set out by the Secretary of State in the Housing Benefit regulations (for working age claims) and amendments to the Prescribed Requirement Regulations (for pension age claims).

-iv.
-All other aspects of the scheme remain as in the previous scheme agreed for 2016/17.

-When the scheme for 2016/17 was approved by Council, Members indicated that it was hoped that further local changes to the scheme would not be required in 2017/18 other than those required under the prescribed requirements and the consideration of the annual uprating of allowances and premiums used to calculate support.
+It is noteworthy that we are one of only 37 councils out of 326 that continue to provide maximum support to those on the lowest income levels. - iv.
+The allowance rates within the scheme are increased or frozen in line with the increase in rates set out by the Secretary of State in the Housing Benefit regulations (for working age claims) and amendments to the Prescribed Requirements Regulations (for pension age claims). - iv.
+All other aspects of the scheme remain as in the previous scheme agreed for 2017/18. - 19.
+When approving previous years' schemes, Members have expressed their preference that local changes to the scheme should be avoided other than those required under the Prescribed Requirements Regulations and the consideration of the annual uprating of allowances and premiums used to calculate support.
+The proposals for the LCTS Scheme for 2018/19 support this approach.

-7. IMPACT ON THE COUNCIL'S KEY OUTCOMES
+IMPACT ON THE COUNCIL'S KEY OUTCOMES